 |

-Candidates must check the exam pattern of CSIR NET 2025 before starting their preparation.
+Candidates must check the exam pattern of CSIR NET 2026 before starting their preparation.
 According to the exam pattern of CSIR NET, there will be three parts in the question paper.

 Part 'A' carries 20 questions pertaining to general science, quantitative reasoning and analysis and research aptitude.
-According to the exam pattern of CSIR NET for chemical science, in part A candidates will have to answer 15 questions for two marks each.
+According to the exam pattern of CSIR NET for chemical science, in part A, candidates have to answer 15 questions for two marks each.
 Part 'B' will contain 40 Multiple Choice Questions (MCQs) generally covering the topics given in the syllabus.

 Particulars | Part-A | Part-B | Part-C | Total |